 This is something that Google will reward you for as well.
-You’re more likely to be penalized if your site is full of duplicate content, so coming up with new and original content is important for your website to be easily found through search engines.
+You’re more likely to be penalized if your site is full of duplicate content.
+Coming up with new and original content is important for your website to be easily found through search engines.

 A headline that can grab someone’s attention means that people are more likely to stick around and read the whole post.
 These days the average reader’s attention span is 8 seconds, so you need to be able to capture them quickly.

 Create a sense of urgency with your headline.
-Give your reader a deadline by saying something like ‘Read these tips before you do X’, or simply by adding the word ‘now. ’10 Tips to Increase Revenue Now’ is a lot more enticing than just ’10 Tips to Increase Revenue.’
-Make a promise in your headline and make sure you deliver on it in your content.
+Give your reader a deadline.
+Something like ‘Read these tips before you do X’, or simply add the word ‘now.’ ’10 Tips to Increase Revenue Now’ is a lot more enticing than ’10 Tips to Increase Revenue.’
+Make a promise in your headline.
+Ensure you deliver on it in your content.

 If you know who your audience is, then you knows the kinds of questions that they ask.
 It’s up to your content to answer those questions.
 Keyword research is important here, and something like Google’s Keyword Planner can help you find out what people are searching for.
 If you can give people solutions to their problems, they’re more likely to read and share your content.

 Now that you’ve got the perfect content written, you need people to look at it.
 Smaller or newer businesses may not have built up enough of a ranking to be high up on search engine results.
 There are ways other than Google to be found, and this is where referral traffic comes in.